Combined Heat and Power Partnership

 Economic suitability for CHP at a specific site is based on: current and future fuel costs and utility rates; planned new construction or heating, ventilation, and air conditioning (HVAC) equipment replacement; and the need for power reliability at the site.
 CHP project economics are greatly affected by utility policies at the local, state, and federal level.

 CHP can improve efficiency, save money, reduce environmental impacts, and improve power reliability for your business or organization, but only when the CHP system is an appropriate match, both technically and economically, to the specified facility or site.
-EPA provides project-specific technical assistance to end user CHP Champions to help with project goal development and to increase their understanding of CHP applications and technology.

 Finally, the culture of the host organization needs to be thoroughly explored.
 What are its goals?
 How are decisions made?
 What are the expectations for return on investment?
 How are projects funded?
 Is the organization open to new procurement approaches?
 Having an understanding of these basic questions about the organization's culture will streamline the time needed to navigate the project development process.